FinTech Explained: What is it?

 Developers generally use the same models to read and update information when building CRUD applications.
 This simplifies and unifies how they work with data.
 Also, it’s easier to understand a mental model of creating, reading, updating, and deleting a record.
 That is, until your system and its requirements become more sophisticated.

 You may need to make up virtual fields, like the number of days left to pay for a credit card, required for mobile app UIs only.
-Or a list of transactions for a specific date, noting the remaining amount of money after each transaction.
-Or you might want to update your information system based on specific business rules and data that allow only specific data within the model.
-Or you might want to store data that is completely different from the data you provide the system with.
+It could be a list of transactions for a specific date, noting the remaining amount of money after each transaction.
+Alternatively you might want to update your information system based on specific business rules and data that allow only specific data within the model, or store data that is completely different from the data you provide the system with.

-This is where CQRS comes to the rescue.
+This is where CQRS (and the next part of our ‘FinTech Explained’ guide) comes to the rescue.
 It’s a pattern that was initially described and popularized by Greg Young.
 CQRS stands for Command Query Responsibility Segregation.
 It’s related to the idea of Command Query Separation, or CQS.

 So, what is CQRS?
 It’s a design pattern where the model that’s used to read information (Query) differs from the model that updates it (Command).
 The main purpose of the pattern is to decrease the complexity of dealing with data in sophisticated, distributed, and/or event-driven systems.

 Imagine an investment application where a customer can buy some form of assets.
 An asset’s read model might contain a ticker name, company info, historical price data, current price, balance sheet, different ratios, with some of them being optional.
 In parallel, when the customer buys the asset, the write model might also require data like the customer’s account number and available balance, the asset ticker and current price, number of shares to acquire.